Maternal Child Health

 You’re pregnant!
 That’s wonderful!
 As your health plan, we want to be here for you during every step of your pregnancy.
 That’s why we offer our Start Smart for Your Baby program.
 This program is designed to provide you information throughout your pregnancy and the first year of your baby’s life.

 Please call us at 1-888-788-4408 TDD/TTY 711 so we can help you schedule appointments with your doctor, help arrange transportation to appointments, provide support, resources and answer any questions you have during your pregnancy.
-You can also submit a Notification of Pregnancy (NOP) form on our secure member portal.
+You can also submit a Notification of Pregnancy (NOP) form (PDF) on our secure member portal.
 You may be eligible to earn rewards from Arizona Complete health – Complete Care Plan when you complete healthy activities.

 What's good for you is good for your baby